 The course is directed at physics students from the 5th semester onward and requires Theoretical Physics IV (Quantum mechanics) and basic programming skills, preferably in Python.
-However, an introductory Python tutorial will be provided, however, without any prior programming experience the programming exercises may be quite time consuming.
+An introductory Python tutorial will be provided, however, without any prior programming experience the programming exercises may be quite time consuming.

 Mode of examination

-Students are required to complete the programming exercises and a programming project that can be done in groups of two students.
-This programming project will be focused and deepen one of the topics covered in the lecture and may include reproducing the results of a recent publication.
-Topics for the projects will be announced on the lecture homepage.
+Students are required to complete the programming exercises and a programming project.
+Both can be done in groups of two students.
+The programming projects will be focussed on and deepen one of the topics covered in the lecture and may include reproducing the results of a recent publication.
+Topics for the projects will be announced on moddle.